 Requirements for Transportation and Campus Vehicle Use

-Anyone using a Dartmouth-owned vehicle or participating in a Dartmouth sanctioned activity using a private vehicle must follow these Requirements for Transportation and Campus Vehicle Use as well as be in compliance with Dartmouth’s travel policy.
+Anyone using a Dartmouth-owned vehicle or participating in a Dartmouth sanctioned activity using a private vehicle must follow these Requirements for Transportation and Campus Vehicle Use as well as be in compliance with Dartmouth’s travel policy and other COVID-19 requirements.

 Vehicle driver training must be completed, and disinfection protocols must be understood, prior to driving a Dartmouth-owned vehicle.

 Vehicle Occupancy and Use